Innovation School FAQ

 AIHS was established to meet the learning needs of students who struggle in a traditional high school setting for a variety of reasons.
-Amesbury Public Schools Student in grades 9 through 12 are elligible to apply to AIHS.
+Amesbury Public Schools Students in grades 9 through 12 are eligible to apply to AIHS.
 Out of district students can attend AIHS on a tuition basis.
 For more on the application process visit our enrollment page.

 Can out of district students also attend?

-School districts inquiring about out of district placements and families inquiring private tuition basis should contact principal Eryn Maguire directly.
+School districts inquiring about out of district placements and families inquiring about enrollment tuition should contact principal Eryn Maguire directly.

 Do students need to be on an IEP to attend?

 No. While the small classes and familiar environment do meet the needs of many special education students, students do not need to be on an IEP to attend.
-Special Education staff are integrated into the regular education classes allowing those students who require special education supports to recieve the majority of them on an inclusion basis.
+Special Education staff are integrated into the regular education classes, allowing those students who require special education support to receive the majority of supports in the classroom.

 What is an Innovation School?

 - An in-district public school that can operate with increased autonomy and flexibility related to the following areas: